GGN-2015/BLPLab/ch1-archive/README.md

 Date  : 2023-01-02

-this lab shows how to create an `archive file(.a)` in linux, as well as how to link it.
+this lab shows how to create an `archive file(.a)` in linux, as well as how to link with it.

 ## startup a demo
 steps to follow: